SUSE/machinery/docs/Filtering-Design.md

     machinery inspect --skip-files=FILENAME1,FILENAME2 NAME

-Filter files from files inspection (for all file scopes) of system NME which are defined in a separate file FILTERS listing all file names which should be
+Filter files from files inspection (for all file scopes) of system NAME which are defined in a separate file FILTERS listing all file names which should be
 filtered:

     machinery inspect --skip-files=@FILTERS NAME